SERG-Delft/serg-delft.github.io/msctopics/prazi-pipeline.md

 this project is to tap into such feeds and create a real-time pipeline of fetching a new release, building a call graph and integrating it into a CDN.
 While it may sound trivial to add a new release to a CDN, aspects such as dependency resolution of existing nodes need to be handled.
+This also includes native support for retrospective analysis of the evolution of a CDN.

 #### Related work